 - Promote the benefits of pediatric palliative care.
 Courageous Parents seeks to debunk myths about palliative care, especially confusion with hospice, as a means to advocating for more consideration and acceptance.
 The site includes helpful factual information along with positive insights from parents that can support discussions of care and treatment options.

-- Teaching and training colleagues, broadening and deepening our understanding of the complexities of parenting a child who is seriously ill.
+- Teach and train colleagues, broadening and deepening our understanding of the complexities of parenting a child who is seriously ill.
 CPN content offers providers a rare glimpse into the family experience—an invaluable resource for self-education and also for training in clinical settings.

 The CPN Provider Toolkit (in the Provider Portal) includes exercises that employ content and reflection as we seek to encourage values exploration and increase empathy.